Skip to main content

 One of the many reasons for the gender pay gap could be that women lack information on salary levels in the organisation they (plan to) work for.
 Better and more widespread transparency on gender pay levels could reduce the gap by allowing women to better negotiate their salary.

-On the other hand, pay transparency measures could negatively affect firms: providing such information has a cost in itself, but could also lead to disputes and resent among employees, which eventually could harm productivity and lead to higher turnover in staff.
+On the other hand, pay transparency measures could negatively affect firms: providing such information has a cost, but could also lead to disputes and resent among employees, which eventually could harm productivity and lead to higher turnover in staff.

 Goals

-The purpose of this study is to assess the effect of gender pay transparency on employer and employee behaviour, and identify the best way to implement this policy.
-The study investigates both the positive and negative consequences of pay transparency measures for employers and employees, from a behavioural stance.
+The purpose of this study was to assess the effect of gender pay transparency on employer and employee behaviour, and identify the best ways to implement this policy.
+The study investigated both the positive and negative consequences of pay transparency measures for employers and employees, from a behavioural stance.

 Methods